jalpp/Chesslise/README.md

 ## 🚀 **What is Chesslise?**
 **Chesslise** is a **community-driven, open-source** chess bot designed to bring the **ultimate chess experience** to Discord.
 Whether you're looking to **play, learn, or spectate**, Chesslise makes it seamless—all within your Discord server, Group DMs, or friend chat rooms.

-🔥 **Ranked 2nd in Discord’s official App Directory for Chess**, Chesslise is trusted by **1,200+ servers worldwide** to deliver an engaging chess experience.

 ## 🎯 **Features**